cosmos/cosmos-sdk/cosmovisor/README.md

 Next, we can add a migration - which is defined using `x/upgrade` [upgrade plan](https://github.com/cosmos/cosmos-sdk/blob/master/docs/core/upgrade.md) (you may refer to a past version if you are using an older Cosmos SDK release).
 In a migration we can do any deterministic state change.

-Now build a new version of `simd` binary:
+Build the new version `simd` binary:

 ```
 make build